PHM

 Bullish

-• Attractive Valuation Multiples: The stock trades at a trailing P/E of 10.46x and a forward P/E of 10.70x, near the lower end of its recent historical range.
-This modest valuation suggests the market has already priced in significant cyclical headwinds, limiting further multiple compression.
+• Attractive Valuation Near Historical Low: The stock trades at a trailing P/E of 10.46x, near the lower end of its historical range.
+This valuation appears to price in a cyclical slowdown, offering a potential floor and limiting downside if fundamentals stabilize, especially compared to typical homebuilder multiples.

 Bearish